cilium/cilium/Documentation/contributing/testing/ci.rst

-Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the the most-recently-released versions of Kubernetes that that might not be declared stable by Kubernetes upstream.
+Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the most-recently-released versions of Kubernetes that might not be declared stable by Kubernetes upstream.
 Check the contents of ``ginkgo-kubernetes-all.Jenkinsfile`` in the branch of Cilium for which you are running tests to see which Kubernetes versions will be tested against.